untuned/RuneAudio/library_enhancement/README.md

 ### Required
 - [RuneUI Enhancement](https://github.com/rern/RuneUI_enhancement) must be already installed
 	- Top and bottom menu will be hidden
-	- Switch to playback by swipe left/right only
+	- Switch to playback page by swipe left/right only

 ### Top bar
 - Add **Folder button** for shortcut to Library home